lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say.md

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">](#DontLink)

 ### 6. Select the Team Vision

-+ To wrap up, let's home in on our Team Vision

-  a.
-You can further word-smith the Team Vision after the session if you want.
-  b.
-We'll hold this vision up as a reminder of our shared goals to orient our learning throughout the *MTL* program.

 ### That's it for *Modeling to Learn* how to align our team vision!
 Next is our Done/Do review.